linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 #### What are the benefits of becoming a Podcast Director?

-Besides the recording, editing, clips, and podcast distribution, you also get access to my existing audience.

-Your episode will be livestreamed and published on my YouTube channel, so you do not need to start a new channel from zero and spend the next 7 years waiting for the algorithm to notice you.
+Your episode is livestreamed and published on my YouTube channel, so you can use my existing audience instead of starting from zero.

 This gives you an opportunity to: